 • Etc.

-3. From here, brainstorm ideas/titles.
+3. From here, brainstorm ideas / titles.

 4. Create a 12-month Content Plan (break it down as needed for your business – daily, weekly, monthly, quarterly, bi-annually, & annually).

-Step 6: Build Your Online Tribe to Drive Traffic to Your Website
+Successful Website Campaign Step 6: Build Your Online Tribe to Drive Traffic to Your Website

-sharing on social mediaNow that you’ve created some amazing content, it’s time to share it with your online tribe.
-Keep in mind being on social media should be about being “social,” not just about boosting your own company.
-So while it’s key to share information through your social channels, make sure you’re not making it all about “you.”
+Now that you’ve created some amazing content, it’s time to share it with your online tribe.
+Keep in mind being on social media should be about being “social”, not just about boasting your own company.
+So while it’s key to share information through your social channels make sure you’re not making it all about “you.”

 Build Your Online Tribe to Drive Traffic to Your Website: